 What types of classroom extension opportunities are there?We offer study guides and curriculum materials for every Kaleidoscope Series performance.
 Each study guide includes show specific supplements to your classroom curriculum and will assist in preparing your students for a positive theatre experience.
 For selected shows, you can also engage your students both before and after the Kaleidoscope performance by having a member of our Kaleidoscope Connections Education Team visit you classroom to implement activities and discussions related to the performance.

 How do I arrange to eat lunch on campus?Bring your sack lunch and eat at UNI!
 Requests must be made at least two weeks prior to your field trip and are first-come, first-serve.
 We cannot guarantee space if there is less than two weeks notice.
 Please complete the RSVP form.
 You will be contacted once a location has been confirmed.
 Please be prepared to bring garbage bags.
-Thank you!

 See our Make a Day of It for more information on the many education opportunities for students on the UNI campus.